 The Boundary Waters Canoe Area Wilderness in northern Minnesota is America’s most popular wilderness with over 250,000 visitors each year.
 The 1.1 million acres with over 1,000 lakes holds over 20% of all the water in the national wilderness system.
-From the air the BWCAW appears to be more lake and stream than land.
+From the air, the BWCAW appears to be more lake and stream than land.
 Some 80,000 people from around the US and the world come to camp and travel each summer by canoe without the use of outboard motors and by dog team in winter.
 The BWCAW links across the border with the Quetico Provincial Park of Ontario to make a canoe wilderness that is unmatched anywhere in the world.
 It is the land of Voyageurs and trappers of 300 years past and the homeland of the Ojibway people who migrated here for the wild rice harvest and the fishing and hunting.

-Over the past 100 years the wilderness has met many challenges from proposed dams to float planes and motor boats and remote resort development.
+Over the past 100 years, the wilderness has met many challenges from proposed dams to float planes and motor boats and remote resort development.
 The Boundary Waters was permanently protected in 1964 by the Wilderness Act and again in 1978 with the Boundary Waters Wilderness Act.
 One provision was neglected however in these extensive protections and that was the withdrawal of mineral leases outside the wilderness but in the watershed that drains through the wilderness.
 That detail has lead to another great environmental effort to rectify the oversight.

 In 2013 our company called a meeting of informed environmentalists in our wilderness edge town of Ely, Minnesota to discuss what had become a looming threat of sulfide ore copper and nickel mining in the watershed of the BWCAW.
-We formed a group that came to be know as The Campaign To Save The Boundary Waters.
+We formed a group that came to be known as The Campaign To Save The Boundary Waters.
 We opened a visitor center in Ely that summer to educate tourists and local people about this threat that could easily pollute the waters of the BWCAW.
-Research lead us to believe that this type of mining known to the US EPA as the most polluting industry in America was just not appropriate for this water rich ecosystem.
-Examples abound around the world of accidents from such mines having acid mine drainage into the ground and surface water and multiple blow outs of tailings dams rendering destruction downstream of such mines.
+Research led us to believe that this type of mining known to the US EPA as the most polluting industry in America was just not appropriate for this water-rich ecosystem.
+Examples abound around the world of accidents from such mines having acid mine drainage into the ground and surface water and multiple blowouts of tailings dams rendering destruction downstream of such mines.
 Our livelihood and those of our employees absolutely and unequivocally depends on clean pure water throughout the canoe country.
 We are proud to be able in our wild lakes to be able to drink the water directly from the lake and eat the fish we catch for dinner around the campfire.

-Through our e news letters, our blog, our Facebook site and in our retail store we strive to inform everyone we can about the need to come to the rescue of the wild canoe country.
+Through our e-newsletters, our blog, our Facebook site and in our retail store we strive to inform everyone we can about the need to come to the rescue of the wild canoe country.

 Yes.
 We are constantly finding new ways to leverage our position as employers in a wilderness edge community and to our clients.
 As an example, by joining with Back Country Hunters and Anglers we are accessing sportsman’s groups to join the fight now and in the future.
 First and foremost we have to keep up the level of customer support we have been known for and keep our business successful in order to have more influence with more constituents who can then recruit even more folks to join the fight to save the watershed from pollution.

 A national campaign for wilderness and natural areas is a big undertaking.
 Expert leadership is necessary.
 Our experience over the past four years could be invaluable for others facing similar challenges.
-Of course we’d be willing to help to the extent we have time to assist others.
+Of course, we’d be willing to help to the extent we have time to assist others.